Stelisss/LAB3/README.md

 v0.2 Release:

-  1.Now possible to add student(s) from a .txt files.
+  1. Now possible to add student(s) from a .txt files.

-  2.Merged the output windows.
+  2. Merged the output windows.
 Now you can see different final points calculations (average and median) in the same output.

 v0.201 Release:

-  1.Fixed the menu
+  1. Fixed the menu